Refinancing a home loan can be stress-free when you consider these tips.

 1. start with our refinance calculator

 Will refinancing a home loan actually save you money?
 A good way to help gauge how much money you’ll save is to use our refinance calculator.
 It factors in your original loan amount, APR, and term; your new loan amount, APR, and term; and various fees associated with the transaction to come up with an estimated new monthly payment and savings.
 Using a refinance calculator when refinancing a home loan can help you shop for the right loan, give you a good idea of what to expect, and calculate how long it might take you to recover from the costs of refinancing.
-Doing your own research can be beneficial, but keep in mind this is an estimate—you’ll have a better idea of your real payment and costs once you get on the phone with a loan officer.
+Doing your own research can be beneficial, but keep in mind this is an estimate—you’ll have a better idea of your real payment and costs once you get on the phone with a loan originator.

 Here’s a tip to keep in mind: One thing that’s common among borrowers who refinance is that they’re less concerned about their rate, unlike borrowers who are taking out a mortgage for their home purchase.
 They’re generally more concerned with their monthly savings than their rate.
 Borrowers tend to think it’s all about the rate, but when you’re refinancing a home loan, the focus is more about your savings (or, for cash-out refinances, the amount of equity you’re tapping into).